9t8/alum_site_backend/README.md

 install [the eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint); try not to add new squigglies.

-install [thunder client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) for testing the api. you should be able to find some sample queries.
+install [thunder client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) for testing the api. enable `thunder-client.saveToWorkspace`, restart code, and you should find some sample queries.
-* enable `thunder-client.saveToWorkspace`.

 before pushing, make sure you did not add any unintended files, especially secrets.